Stars pypi

 .ulabels = 'Candidate marker study'

-The easiest way to see what’s in a registry is to call .df().
+The easiest way to see all existing records of a given type is to call the class method df.

 id